 - Guide for Competitors - The purpose of the guide is to provide information about the types of cyber competitions, recommended tools and training, and how to get started.
 The intended audience for the Guide for Competitors is both current competitors and also those interested in competing.
 View the full project charter here.

-- Competition Podcasts on the YouTube CyberFed channel:
+- Recent Competition Podcasts on the YouTube CyberFed channel:

 The industry and academic leaders of the Competitions Subgroup are seeking input on interests and accomplishments in competitions.
 Provide your input here.